magentix/magentix.github.io/source/page/blog/protocole-gemini-retour-experience.md

 Il faut donc accepter de partager simplement une idée, une opinion, un état d'âme ou une histoire, sans échange ni retour.
 Une bouteille à la mer.

 Des demandes ont été formulées pour faire évoluer les [spécifications](https://gitlab.com/gemini-specification/protocol) : ajouter des fonctionnalités comme des formulaires, le partage de fichiers ou de l'échange par message.
-Cela est sujet à des débats sans fin.
 Pour Drew DeVault cela n'a pas de sens :

 > Gemini is not a protocol for publishing.
 We use a different protocol for that, like git or rsync.
 It's not interactive, either, at least not in the same sense as the web is.
 It is a protocol for consumption: for reading hyperlinked Gemtext documents.

 Solderpunk, après plusieurs mois d'absence, a également mis les choses au point.
-Concernant le Gemtext il annonce :
+Concernant le Gemtext et Gemini il annonce :

 > Additional capacities in the gemtext format are not necessary.
 That's not just, like, my opinion, man, that's an empirical fact.
 Geminispace is there.
 It's *exactly* the kind of space I originally envisaged.